RuchiVengurlekar/JavascriptValidation_-/README.md

 # JavascriptValidation_-
-This is a Javascript Validation form
+This is a Javascript Validation form which contains username and password validation.